chevere/docs/components/Filesystem.md

 ## File PHP Return

-The `Chevere\Components\Filesystem\FilePhpReturn` is in charge of interact with the return value of PHP files.
+[FilePhpReturnInterface](../reference/Chevere/Interfaces/Filesystem/FilePhpReturnInterface.md) describe the interface for the component in charge og interact with the return value of PHP files.

 ```php
 use Chevere\Components\Filesystem\File;